markuslim24/CorruptImageGenerator/README.md

-#Ignore main, all working code in Offline_version.py
+#Ignore main, all working code in Offline_version